 Core and affiliated staff in the Monash Bioethics Centre undertake groundbreaking research in traditional and emerging areas of bioethics.
 In our research, we strive for academic excellence while undertaking research that influences policy and regulation, and has impact within delivery systems for health and wellbeing.

 In the latest Excellence in Research in Australia (ERA) exercise, Monash University was the only university in Australia to be awarded the top rating of ‘5’ for the area of Applied Ethics, to which the Monash Bioethics Centre is a key contributor.
 Additionally, Monash University was one of only two universities to receive the top rating across all criteria in the recent ERA Engagement and Impact exercise for Philosophy, including Bioethics.
-The case study of Professor Michael Selgelid’s contribution to Global Public Health Policy for Infectious Disease Control and Research was used to achieve this outstanding result.

 Our research informs international and national scholarly debate, policy development and implementation and public understanding of the ethical dimensions of health, technology and society.
 We integrate our research into the Centre’s teaching and leadership programs; it is also the foundation for broad social and community engagement.